Looking for your first job after leaving school, but worried a lack of experience will hold you back?

 Just here for the template?
 Click the link below:

-Always start with your personal statement.
-This should be tailored to the role in question.
+Always start with your personal statement – and tailor it to the role in question.
 To put it simply, every time you apply for a new job, you will need to write a new personal statement, which should be tweaked to match the job description.

 In terms of structure, consciously try and answer the following questions: Who are you?
 What do you have to offer?
 What are you aiming for in your career?